-His last diplomatic assignment from 2013 to 2016 was as Political/Economic Counsellor and Head of Political, Economic and Public Affairs at the Canadian Embassy in the Republic of Korea with a cross-accreditation to North Korea where he led four diplomatic delegations in 2015 and 2016 (the first Canadian diplomatic missions to North Korea since 2010).
-He also served as Canadian Embassy Liaison to US Forces Korea/UN Command, co-hosted with the US Embassy the annual North Korea Watchers Conference attended by diplomatic, military and intelligence experts and led the Canadian Delegation.
-Mr.Trottier played a leading role in securing the timely South Korean ratification of the Canada-Korea Free Trade Agreement and in organizing the exchange of official visits by the Prime Minister of Canada and the President of South Korea; he was the lead negotiator of the Joint Statement/Joint Declaration for each visit.
+James Trottier is a Fellow of the Canadian Global Affairs Institute (CGAI), a lawyer, an international affairs consultant and a former career Canadian diplomat.
+From 2013 to 2016, he directed Political, Economic and Public Affairs at the Canadian Embassy in South Korea with a cross-accreditation to North Korea where he led four diplomatic delegations in 2015 and 2016 (the first Canadian diplomatic missions to North Korea since 2010).
+He also served as Canadian Embassy Liaison to US Forces Korea and UN Command, co-hosted with the US Embassy the annual North Korea Watchers Conference attended by diplomatic, military and intelligence experts and led the Canadian Delegation.
+Mr.Trottier played a lead role in securing the timely South Korean ratification of the Canada-Korea Free Trade Agreement and in organizing the exchange of official visits by the Prime Minister of Canada and the President of South Korea; he was the lead Canadian negotiator of the Joint Statement/Joint Declaration for each visit.

 From 1985 to 1987, Mr.Trottier served as Legal Adviser and External Affairs Liaison Officer to the Refugee Status Advisory Committee (RSAC), the government committee then responsible for determining refugee claims from within Canada.